How to Upgrade from Debian 11 Bullseye to Debian 12 Bookworm

 Nvidia Drivers

-It is currently suggested to remove Nvidia drivers, as some users have reported issues during upgrades.
+It is currently suggested that Nvidia drivers be removed, as some users have reported issues during upgrades.
 To do this, use a command to eliminate any remaining Nvidia components on your system.

 sudo apt autoremove nvidia* --purge